terraform-industry/machine-shop-tutorials/drill_press_mastery/README.md

 ## Prerequisites

 Before diving in, you should:

 - Know basic shop safety
 - Be able to read a ruler
 - Understand RPM (revolutions per minute)

-If you're completely new to metalworking, start with our [fundamental skills](../fundamental_skills/) section first.
+If you're completely new to metalworking, start with the [fundamental skills](../fundamental_skills/README.md) section first.

 ## The Golden Rule of Drilling

 **Never hold work by hand**.
 That innocent piece of aluminum becomes a spinning knife when the drill grabs.
 Use proper work holding - your fingers will thank you.